 Over the past decade, there has been increased public awareness that sex trafficking survivors are often arrested and prosecuted for prostitution.
-The reality is that many survivors of both sex and labor trafficking are at increased risk of being arrested for a range of crimes related to the circumstances of their trafficking As a result, justice system stakeholders should consider ways to reduce further victimization and the collateral consequences caused by justice system involvement.
-Join our next webinar to learn how criminal legal system actors can respond to questions of culpability, develop a range of case resolutions, leverage safe harbor laws, assert affirmative defenses, and provide retroactive remedies for survivors with criminal records.
+The reality is that many survivors of both sex and labor trafficking are at increased risk of being arrested for a range of crimes related to the circumstances of their trafficking.
+As a result, justice system stakeholders should consider ways to reduce further victimization and the collateral consequences caused by justice system involvement.
+This webinar to details how criminal legal system actors can respond to questions of culpability, develop a range of case resolutions, leverage safe harbor laws, assert affirmative defenses, and provide retroactive remedies for survivors with criminal records.

 Despite our best intentions and efforts to be procedurally fair and humane, court proceedings are often traumatic events for human trafficking survivors, especially those survivors who are arrested and charged with criminal offenses.
 By learning more about the genesis and manifestations of trauma, justice professionals can reduce the harm inflicted on survivors and increase trust.
 Watch this MOSAICS online learning course to explore how you can incorporate trauma responsive practices into your courtroom.